 Labrador – the perfect dog for beginners?

-From an unusual breed, the Spanish Water Dog, to the most popular of all!
 The Kennel Club describes the breed as follows: the Labrador is the most popular of all pedigree breeds and his popularity comes from his versatility as family companion, service dog, guide dog as well as a working gundog.

-The Labrador (Lab) comes in three main types – golden, black and chocolate, although there is now an increase in the ‘fox red’ Labrador.
+The Labrador (Lab) comes in three main types – yellow, black and chocolate, although there is now an increase in the ‘fox red’ Labrador.
 In fact they are classified as being one of six breeds of Retriever, which also includes:

 - Golden Retriever